dhowe/riscript/docs/gates.md

 ### Evaluation

-The following operators assist in evaluating documents.
+The following operators assist in evaluating documents:

-    $regex: Allows the use of regular expressions when evaluating field values
     $text: Performs a text search
+    $regex: Match symbol values with regular expressions
-    $where: Uses a JavaScript expression to match documents
+    $where: Uses JS expressions to match fields

 ### Operators